gerald1248/k8s-network-policy-viewer/README.md

 Custom inputs
 -------------
-The application is intended for in-cluster use (the Helm chart with appropriate cluster role is in preparation), but you can use the application today by piping or supplying the output of `kubectl get pod,clusterpolicy --all-namespaces -o json`.
-The application accepts JSON and YAML, but you may wish to work with JSON so you can filter the input with `jq`.
-This will no longer be necessary when the Helm chart is ready and the application runs within your cluster.
+The application is intended for in-cluster use -- in which case it fetches the required API resources from the cluster -- but you can supply arbitrary input by piping the output of `kubectl get pod,clusterpolicy --all-namespaces -o json` to it.
+The application accepts both JSON and YAML, but you may wish to work with JSON so you can filter the input with `jq`.